Connect with others who understand.

 12 Side Effects of Letrozole: Metallic Taste and More

-When treating any condition, finding effective treatments involves weighing the benefits and potential side effects of medications.
+When treating any condition, finding the right treatment involves weighing the potential benefits and side effects of medications.
 For example, letrozole (Femara), a hormonal therapy typically used for breast cancer, can lead to side effects ranging from an annoying metallic taste to serious health conditions.

-Letrozole works by lowering your body’s level of estrogen, an important sex hormone.
-Reducing estrogen levels can result in a variety of potential side effects, including the dozen discussed below.
+Letrozole works by lowering your body’s levels of estrogen, an important sex hormone.
+Reducing estrogen levels can result in a variety of side effects, including those discussed below.

 Because it blocks estrogen production, letrozole can cause symptoms similar to those associated with menopause, such as hot flashes, vaginal dryness, and mood changes.